dhis2-chap/minimalist_example_r/README.md

 ```
 The commands then calls the Rscripts train.r and predict.r and the code under the definition of the `train` and `predict` functions ensures they are called and with the correct arguments.
 If these parts are missing the code will fail when run through Chap, but could still work locally through `isolated_run`.
 Chap relies on Docker to run models defined in non-python programming languages (i.e. R), you thus need Docker installed to run your model successfully through Chap.
 Please see the chap-core documentation for help in succeeding with this.
-After you have installed chap-core (see here for installation instructions: https://github.com/dhis2-chap/chap-core), it should be possible to run the minimalist model through Chap as follows (remember to replace '/path/to/your/model/directory' with your local path):
+After you have installed chap-core ([installation instructions](https://dhis2-chap.github.io/chap-core/chap-cli/chap-core-cli-setup.html)), it should be possible to run the minimalist model through Chap as follows (remember to replace '/path/to/your/model/directory' with your local path):
 ```
 chap evaluate --model-name /path/to/your/model/directory --dataset-name ISIMIP_dengue_harmonized --dataset-country brazil --report-filename report.pdf
 ```

-TO DO:
-* Fix the link for Chap installation
-* Add link for docker installation, or should even docker be used?
-* Add how to run the model from the GitHub url, not just from a local folderplacement